Marguerite Lynn Williams

 has performed internationally as soloist, chamber musician, and orchestral harpist.
-She has held the position of Principal Harp of the Hartford Symphony, Toronto Symphony, and the Civic Orchestra of Chicago, as well as substitute with the Chicago Lyric, Chicago Symphony, and Baltimore Symphony Orchestras.
-Her solo and chamber music appearances have taken her to stages throughout the United States and Canada.
+She has held the position of Principal Harp of the Hartford Symphony, Toronto Symphony, and the Civic Orchestra of Chicago, as well as a guest with the Chicago Symphony Orchestra, Lyric Opera of Chicago, and Baltimore Symphony Orchestra.
+Her solo and chamber music appearances have taken her to stages throughout the United States, Canada, and Havana, Cuba.

 Her formative mentors were Sarah Bullen (Principal Harp, Chicago Symphony Orchestra) and Kathleen Bride (Professor of Harp, Eastman School of Music).
 Julie received her Bachelor of Music degree in both Harp Performance and Instrumental Music Education, in addition to a Performer’s Certificate from Eastman School of Music in 2005.
 She received her Masters degree in Orchestral Studies from the Chicago College of Performing Arts, Roosevelt University, in 2007.

 is an avid soloist, chamber musician and orchestral musician.
 She has performed on countless stages all across the globe including Western Europe, South America, North America and Asia.
-She currently performs as a freelance harpist in the Chicagoland area, and played Principal Harpist of Civic Orchestra during the 2010 - 2012 season.
+She currently performs as a freelance harpist in the Los Angeles area, and played Principal Harpist of Civic Orchestra during the 2010 - 2012 season.
 She has performed with many Orchestras including: Chicago Symphony Orchestra, Lyric Opera of Chicago, San Diego Symphony, Ars Viva Symphony, Dubuque Symphony and Quad City Symphony Orchestra.
 Catherine is currently an active substitute for Chicago Symphony Orchestra and Lyric Opera of Chicago.
 She has also participated in many festivals around the world including YOA Orchestra of the Americas on the South American tour, China tour and Pacific Music Festival in Japan.

 In addition to being a founding member of the Quartet, Catherine is an avid promoter of new music.
 Always eager to collaborate as a performer and recording artist, Catherine has participated in many recording projects including film, and sound recordings.
 She has recently made appearances on Fox’s hit Television series, Empire.